AlexKuskov/electro-shop/README.md

 * Firefox 68.0
 * Microsoft Edge 44

+Due to the project doesn't have backend part, all its data stored in DataProviderService.

 Website has two versions: English and Ukrainian.
 Run `ng serve`/`ng serve --configuration=en` to launch English version or `ng serve --configuration=ua` to launch Ukrainian version.
 Then navigate to `http://localhost:4200/`.